scandihealth/lpr3-docs/src/aspects.md

         * Observation Organizer `<extension>` has no Episode of Care, Encounter, Episode Of Care Marker, Condition Observation, Procedure Act, Procedure Observation or Procedure Procedure reference or entryRelationship
         * Example `<extension>`: b7023d7e-11ab-4270-9c20-3de02e908245

-## Supported reporting strategies
-Submission of reports from a client perspective can be carried out as either synchronous reporting or asynchronous reporting.
-In a synchronous reporting scenario, the client submitting the reports is immediately made aware of any errors that are present and either all reports are accepted or none at all, aka. transactions.
-Because of this nature, reported bundles should be kept as small and atomic as possible.
-This is also alligned with the strict nature of IHE XDR [Batch oriented reporting](#batch-oriented-reporting).
-In an asynchronous reporting scenario, the client submitting the reports will immediatly receive errors from level 1 and level 2 (see [What rules apply and what errors can be reported and how](#what-rules-apply-and-what-errors-can-be-reported-and-how)).
-If no errors are present on level 1 and level 2 the submission is preapproved for further processing and the client will receive a positive receipt.
-If errors are found at level 3 in the given asynchronous submission the error(s) will available in the [accumulated error list](interface/accumulated-error-list.md).
 ## Service endpoint setup
 In order to support both synchronous and asynchronous reporting three services endpoints are available: